-- (b) An inspection fee of \$0.05 per square foot of space within the building, as determined by Nueces County Appraisal District, shall be paid prior to any inspection or re-inspection required for a vacant downtown building. - (c) If it is determined after any required inspection that the vacant downtown building is a dangerous building, the Code Enforcement Official shall initiate the procedures listed in section 13-21 et seq. of this Code relating to the Building Standards Board. - (d) If it is determined after a required inspection (annual, bi-annual, or quarterly) that the vacant downtown building does not meet the standard of care provided in section 13-4008, the Administrator shall request a property plan and require re-inspection after 30 days, or such other time as the Administrator deems appropriate, to determine if the vacant downtown building property owner has corrected the defects in the building and brought it up to the required standard of care.
+(b) An inspection fee of \$0.01 per square foot of space within the building, as determined by Nueces County Appraisal District, shall be paid prior to any inspection or re-inspection required for a vacant downtown building.
+Inspection fees may be paid by credit card with an additional three percent fee required for the processing of the credit card payment.

+(c) If it is determined after a required inspection (annual, bi-annual, or quarterly) that the vacant downtown building does not meet the standard of care provided in section 13-4008, the Administrator shall request a property plan and require re-inspection after 30 days, or such longer time as the Administrator deems appropriate, to determine if the vacant downtown building property owner has corrected the defects in the building and brought it up to the required standard of care.
+In no event shall the Administrator allow a vacant building owner more than 90 days to correct the defects before a re-inspection is required.
 A vacant building owner may request subsequent re-inspections to show compliance if the property does not pass the initial re-inspection.